Pulmonary emphysema: what it is, symptoms, treatment. Diagnosis and treatment of emphysema

 11. Hormonal disorders.

-Types of disease and their symptoms
+Types of diseases and their symptoms

 2. Secondary.
 It is a complication of bronchitis and other chronic diseases.